 A trust is an arrangement that allows you to transfer your estate to someone you know you can depend on, while you are still alive.

 Using a trust means that after you die your appointed trustee(s) will be in charge of passing your estate on to your beneficiaries, i.e. people who will inherit from your estate.
-It also means that your estate does not go through the legal process of administering a dead person's will.
-This is known as probate.
+This may be the case if you want to leave money to your children, for their education for example.
+It also means your estate does not go through the legal process of administering a dead person's will, known as probate.

 Setting up a trust generally requires the help of a solicitor.
 This includes the appointment of trustees to oversee and maintain your estate until it's passed on to your beneficiaries.